sagemath/sagewiki_to_gh-2022-10-10/days10/CodingSprint.md

  * see: http://www.singular.uni-kl.de/Manual/3-0-4/sing_355.htm

-=== Add Better Support for Identifying and Citing "Sub"-Systems ===
+=== Add Better Support for Identifying and Citing "Sub"-Systems === (Mike Hansen)
  * make sure credit goes where credit is due
+ * There is a initial patch for handling this at http://trac.sagemath.org/sage_trac/ticket/4269

 === Hilbert class polynomial ===
 (Eduardo Ocampo-Alvarez, Andrey Timofeev)